3D Simulations and MLT: II. Onsager's Ideal Turbulence: Abstract

 \section{Abstract}

-Extending (\citealt{alvio1}), we analyze the physics of the turbulent cascade in stars.
-Our simulations give an asymptotic limit for the global damping length for turbulent kinetic energy, $\ld \sim \langle u^3 \rangle /\langle \epsilon \rangle$, in strongly stratified stellar convection.
-We identify it with the ``mixing length parameter", $\alpha = \ell_{\rm MLT}/H_P =\Gamma_1 \sim5/3$.
-This theoretical prediction agrees to within $\sim$10\% with estimates from stellar evolution, and $\sim$20\% over the range for stellar atmospheres with variable $\alpha$.
-For weak stratification $\ld$ shrinks to the depth of such a thin convective region.
-Zoning has little effect on the global dissipation in the turbulent cascade.
-In the astrophysically appropriate inviscid limit no explicit viscosity is required.
-Dissipation by mild shocks from ``blow up'' of the Euler equations (\citealt{frisch}) drives turbulent kinetic energy from the largest to the smallest scales.
-In the incompressible limit nonlinear fluid effects involving vorticity \citep{gitaylor,onsager} control dissipation.
-Our implicit large eddy simulations (ILES) resolve the energy-containing eddies, develop a turbulent cascade down to the grid scale, and produce surfaces of separation at boundary layers.
-The turbulent cascade converges quickly as \cite{onsager} suggested, and satisfies a power-law velocity spectrum similar to \cite{kolmg41}.
-We derive a dissipation rate from Reynolds stresses which agrees with our ILES, experiments \citep{warhaft}, and high Reynolds number, direct numerical simulations (DNS) of the Navier-Stokes equations (\citealt{iyer4096,sree}) which they resemble.
-They develop turbulent ``anomalies'' due to intermittency, anisotropy, and interactions between coherent structures, features which are missing from K41 theory (\citealt{kolmg41}).
+We simulate convective turbulence in stars, extending \cite{alvio1}.
+Our implicit large eddy simulations (ILES) use the 3D Euler equations with shock capturing \citep{cw84}; we simulate an astrophysically-appropriate inviscid limit (Re$\lesssim$7000) with causal time stepping but no explicit viscosity.
+Anomalous dissipation of turbuent kinetic energy occurs as an emergent feature of advection (``Onsager damping''), a physical process caused by the moderate shocks, which terminate the turbulent kinetic energy spectrum.
+This differs from incompressible turbulence in which nonlinear fluid effects involving vorticity are supposed to control dissipation \citep{gitaylor,perry}.
+In strongly stratified stellar convection the asymptotic limit for the global damping length of turbulent kinetic energy is $\ell_d \sim \langle u^3 \rangle /\langle \epsilon \rangle$.
+This ``dissipative anomaly'' \citep{onsager} fixes the value of the ``mixing length parameter", $\alpha = \ell_{\rm MLT}/H_P =\overline{\langle\Gamma_1\rangle}$, which is $\sim\, 5/3$ for complete ionization.
+The estimate is numerically robust, agrees to within $\sim$10\% with estimates from stellar evolution with constant $\alpha$.
+For weak stratification $\ell_d$ shrinks to the depth of a thin convective region.
+For stellar atmospheres computed with ``hyperviscosity stabilization'' and variable $\Gamma_1$ in regions of partial ionization, the agreement is $\sim$20\% \citep{magic2016}.
+Our ILES are filamentary, produce surfaces of separation at boundary layers, resolve the energy-containing eddies, and develop a turbulent cascade down to the grid scale (which agrees with the $4096^3$ direct numerical simulations (DNS) of \citealt{kaneda2003}).
+The cascade converges quickly \citep{onsager}, and satisfies a power-law velocity spectrum similar to (\citealt{kolmg41}).
+Our ILES exhibit intermittency, anisotropy, and interactions between coherent structures, features missing from K41 theory.
+We derive a dissipation rate from Reynolds stresses which agrees with (i) our ILES, (ii) experiments \citep{warhaft}, and (iii) high Reynolds number DNS of the Navier-Stokes equations (\citealt{iyer4096,sree}).